Hancock CRC

 CHURCH CALENDAR:

-Pastor David will lead the service.
-Vern and Bernice Christie will lead Praise Time.
-The special offering will be for the Future Building Fund.
+Pastor David will lead the Morning Worship Service.
+John-D and Tiffany Muller will lead Praise Time.
+The special offering will be for the Maintenance and Repair.

 11:00 A.M.: Sunday School (Preschool-1st Grade 2nd-5th Grade)